-New inspirational design set is ready and this time it’s all about design for print.
-Continuing the topic of minimalism in design, which we have already presented for interfaces, today let’s look through a bunch of examples how minimalism is applied in modern editorial design concepts.
+New inspirational design set is ready, and this time it’s all about design for print.
+Continuing the topic of minimalism in design, which we have already presented for interfaces, today, let’s look through a bunch of examples of how minimalism is applied in modern editorial design concepts.

 So, welcome to get inspired with a fresh D4U collection devoted to elegant and sophisticated minimalism in design for books and editorials.